abogdanova/SwarmGE/README.md

 ## Seeding GE Runs with target solutions
 ----------------------------------------

 Combining the GE LR Parser with the full PonyGE2 library, it is possible to parse a target string into a GE individual and then to seed an evolutionary run of PonyGE2 with that individual.
 Provision is made in PonyGE2 to allow for the seeding of as many target individuals as desired into an evolutionary run.

-In order to run PonyGE2 with seeded individuals, a specialised script is provided in the `scripts` folder, titled `seed_PonyGE2.py`.
-To run this script from the command line, simply type:

-    $ python scripts/seed_PonyGE2.py

-All command line parameters from standard PonyGE2 are compatible with `seed_PonyGE2`.

-There are two ways to seed individuals into a PonyGE2 run using this script:
+There are two ways to seed individuals into a PonyGE2 run:

 ### 1. Seeding runs with a single target solution